Berlin Notebook Review

 Berlin Notebooks are simple notebooks.
 They don’t have any type of extra features such as page numbers, an index, or an elastic closure.
 A new model was just introduced that features a holographic logo instead of the black logo, but that seems to be about the only additional option you can get for these notebooks.
 They feature 100% recycled paper in both the pages and cover, which is not something that you will typically find in a fountain pen friendly notebook.
 The paper is nice and heavy, weighing in at 100gsm.
 The last 4 pages of each notebook are perforated, so if you need to write a note or directions and tear it out for someone, you don’t have to worry about destroying your notebook in the process.
 The binding consists of two staples, which is perfect for these 48-page notebooks.

 When I started writing in the Berlin Notebook, I must say that I was impressed!
 While the feel of the paper isn’t exactly rough to write on, it isn’t the smoothest paper I’ve ever used.
 Still, it is pleasant to write on as long as you don’t mind a little feedback (which I don’t).
 As for overall performance, this is some great paper!
 The first thing I noticed is that there is practically no ghosting.
 I really had to look to see any of the writing on the other side of a full page of writing, even with multiple inks and nib sizes.
 This is great news if you like to write or draw on both sides of a page.
-Other great news is that it takes a lot to make this paper bleed, even with heavy applications of ink.
+I did get some bleeding with very wet nibs, but most pens will be just fine with this paper.

 I didn’t see any feathering in my writing, but the edges of my letters weren’t as crisp as I’m used to with an ultra-smooth Japanese paper such as Tomoe River.
 Shading and sheen were not as dramatic as you would get from some other papers.
 While they were still present for most of the inks I used, they were by no means extreme.I did find that with some of my doodles the paper was more likely to bleed, but this was because I would fill in spaces with ink.
 The inks that bled when I colored with them did not bleed when I wrote with them, so I know the bleeding was due to how much ink was being applied to a particular area.
 If you enjoy drawing or doodling in a way that involves coloring with fountain pens, these notebooks probably aren’t the best option for you.